macrome-js/macrome/README.md

 # Macromé

-Macrome helps you automate your boilerplate and harness the power of static, version controlled code.
+Macrome (pronounced mac-row-may) helps you automate your boilerplate and harness the power of static, version controlled code.
 Macrome believes the following things about software development:

 **Your code is your product.**
 **Your product should be under version control.**